 Once you have completed the detox stage, your rehabilitation treatment can begin.
 Treatment centres are immensely necessary during rehab treatment because you are surrounded by supportive people whose main goal is for you to reach sobriety.

 The type of treatments that you have in rehab will depend on your type and severity of addiction.
 Some common types of treatment in rehab include cognitive behavioural therapy, support group sessions, family group sessions, and intensive one to one counselling.

-Once you are ready to leave the treatment centre and go back to your home life, you will be armed with the tools and skills needed to begin your new life that is drug and alcohol-free.
+Once you are ready to leave the treatment centre and go back to your home life, you will have the tools and skills needed to begin your new life drug and alcohol-free.
 You will also benefit from an aftercare program that aims to support you with your continued recovery when you go back to your home setting.

 After leaving the treatment centre, you will be encouraged to attend programs to help you regularly.
-This may be something like Alcoholic Anonymous or Narcotics Anonymous.
+This may be something like Alcoholics Anonymous or Narcotics Anonymous in Salford.

 These sessions can help you to stay sober and avoid chances of relapse.
-You will also get the opportunity to build a support network of other recovering addicts.
+You will also get the opportunity to build a support network of other recovering addicts in Salford.